Simple002/Simple002/README.md

 I don’t just build interfaces — I create complete, user-friendly, and responsive solutions.
 Attention to detail, precise layout, and well-thought-out logic are essential parts of every project I work on.**

-**I use modern technologies such as HTML, CSS, JavaScript, TypeScript, React, Vue, Tailwind, and more.
+**I use modern technologies such as HTML, CSS, JavaScript, React, and more.
 Meeting deadlines, maintaining high standards, and never compromising on quality — that’s how I work.**

 **I’m not new to the field.
 I understand the demands of the market and deliver results —